robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 but that their values (per voxel) are provided by a scalar or a map.
 When fixed, these parameters are still classified as free parameters (you can consider them as fixed free parameters).

-To fix these parameters you can either define so in a composite model, a cascade model or using the Python API before model optimization
+To fix these parameters you can either define so in a composite model or using the Python API before model optimization

 .. code-block:: python